 Treatment depends on what is causing your infertility.

 This treatment involves helping your partner get pregnant.
-This may be through:
+It may be through:

 - Artificial insemination.
 This method puts many healthy sperm at the entrance of the cervix or right into the partner's uterus.
 The sperm can then make their way to the fallopian tubes.

-- IVF, GIFT, and other techniques.
+- IVF, GIFT, and other methods.
 In vitro fertilization (IVF) and gamete intra-fallopian transfer (GIFT) work like artificial insemination.
 Your provider collects your sperm.
-Then he or she mixes your partner’s eggs with a lot of high-quality sperm.
-He or she may mix the eggs and sperm in the lab or in your partner’s fallopian tube.
+Then your provider mixes your partner’s eggs with a lot of high-quality sperm.
+Your provider may mix the eggs and sperm in the lab or in your partner’s fallopian tube.

 - Intracytoplasmic sperm injection (ICSI).
 Your provider injects a single sperm into an egg.
 Fertilization then takes place under a microscope.
 Your provider puts the fertilized egg in your partner’s uterus.